MaryamGoudarzi-data/Insurance-Premium-Prediction/README.md

 #### Interpretation
 The model confirms that **smoking status**, **age**, and **BMI** are major drivers of insurance costs.
 Smokers are expected to pay the highest premiums, followed by individuals with higher BMI and older age.
 People living in the **Southeast** or **Southwest** regions may benefit from slightly lower charges.
 In contrast, **gender** and living in the **Northwest** region did not appear to influence insurance costs in this sample dataset.

+## 🤖Model Building with Scikit-learn
+A linear regression model was developed using the scikit-learn library to estimate medical insurance charges based on individual characteristics.
+The dataset was split into training and testing sets using an 80/20 ratio to evaluate the model's out-of-sample predictive performance.

+To account for potential interaction effects, two additional variables were introduced:
+- **bmi_smoker**: interaction between body mass index (BMI) and smoking status
+- **age_smoker**: interaction between age and smoking status

+These terms were informed by exploratory scatter plots, which showed that the relationship between charges and both age and BMI differed significantly between smokers and non-smokers, suggesting a **moderating effect** of smoking on these variables.

+After training, the model achieved an R² score of 0.865 on the test set, indicating that approximately 86.5% of the variation in insurance charges is explained by the model, suggesting that the model fits the data well and can make accurate prediction on new customer records.